CodeBot-del/CodeBot-del/README.md

 - 👋 Hi, I’m Stephen Manangu, here on github am @CodeBot-del
 - 👀 I’m interested in Machine learning, Data Science and Software Engineering.
 I am also an open source maintainer with more than 29 public repos.
-- 🌱 I’m currently learning Go, Rust, and also the Microservices Architecture using NodeJS.
+- 🌱 I’m currently learning Go and Rust.
 - 👽 Currently working on an open source project to develop a Smart Web Authentication with facial recognition and several other machine learning techniques.
 - 💞️ I’m looking to collaborate on ML/AI projects, software development projects, and mobile development.